bobbythehuman/Race-Telemetry-Package/README.md

 The multi-threaded system uses the following architecture:

 - **Main Thread**: Creates and manages the telemetry system, starts worker threads, waits for stop signal
-- **Network Listener Thread**: Continuously receives UDP packets, decodes them according to the game protocol, and stores the latest data in `CentralStorage`
+- **Network Listener Thread**: Continuously receives UDP or shared memory packets, decodes them according to the game protocol, and stores the latest data in `CentralStorage`
 - **Worker Threads**: User-defined threads that access telemetry data via read-only snapshots, preventing accidental data mutation

 Data is stored in `CentralStorage` with thread-safe locking mechanisms.
 Worker threads receive a `ReadOnlyStorage` interface that only allows taking immutable snapshots, ensuring thread safety without requiring manual locking.